 Now, that New Town experience could take the form of a visit to the Georgian House in Charlotte Square, part of the north side of the Square that is sometimes described as one of the finest pieces of 18th-century civic architectures in Europe.

 Or you could simply take a stroll north of Queen Street (itself north of Princes Street) around the grid of streets, gardens and fine facades behind which Edinburgh’s residents’ somewhat rarefied life has gone on for more than two centuries.

 A new attraction in Edinburgh’s ‘West End’

-Now, I’m not suggesting this is a ‘must see’ as, frankly, I haven’t been – it’s the post-pandemic caution, 2022, you know – it just puts you off – but the west end of Princes Street has something new-ish.
+Now, I’m not suggesting this is for the Edinburgh must sees list, as, frankly, I haven’t been – it’s the post-pandemic caution, 2022, you know – it just puts you off – but the west end of Princes Street has something new-ish.

 It’s the conversion of a once-popular departmental store by those Johnnie Walker whisky folk.
 As it’s in Princes Street, they thought long and hard and called the attraction Johnnie Walker Princes Street.
 Or maybe the Johnnie Walker Experience.